bioimage-io/spec-bioimage-io/README.md

 - `[sample_inputs]` list of URIs to sample inputs to illustrate possible inputs for the model, for example stored as png or tif images.
 - `[sample_outputs]` list of URIs to sample outputs corresponding to the `sample_inputs`.

 - `weights` The weights for this model.
 Weights can be given for different formats, but should otherwise be equivalent.
+The available weight formats determine which consumers can use this model.
    - `weight_format` Format of this set of weights.
 Weight formats can define additional (optional or required) fields.
 See [supported_formats_and_operations.md#Weight Format](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#weight_format)
         - `[authors]` a list of authors.
         - `source` link to the weights file.
 Preferably an url to the weights file.
-        - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
+        - `sha256` SHA256 checksum of the model weight file specified by `source` (see `sha256` section for how to generate the checksum)
         - `[attachments]` weight specific attachments that will be included when generating the model package.

 - `[run_mode]` Custom run mode for this model: for more complex prediction procedures like test time data augmentation that currently cannot be expressed in the specification.
 The different run modes should be listed in [supported_formats_and_operations.md#Run Modes](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#run modes)